rigaya/NVEnc/NVEncC_Options.en.md

 - 10 ...
 10 bits

 ### --multipass &lt;string&gt;
 Multi pass mode.
 Available only for --vbr and --cbr.
 [API v10.0]

+In 1-pass rate control modes, the encoder will estimate the required QP for the macroblock and immediately encode the macroblock.

+In 2-pass rate control modes, NVENC estimates the complexity of the frame to be encoded and determines bit distribution across the frame in the first pass.
+In the second pass, NVENC encodes macroblocks in the frame using the distribution determined in the first pass.
+2-pass rate control modes can distribute the bits more optimally within the frame and can reach closer to the target bitrate, especially for CBR encoding.

 - none
+  1pass mode. (fast)

 - 2pass-quarter
+  Runs first pass in quater resolution, which results in larger motion vectors being caught and fed as hints to second pass.

 - 2pass-full
+  Runs first pass in full resolution, slower but generating better statistics for the second pass.

 ### --lossless
 Perform lossless output.
 (Default: off)